QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

  * the **stick** occurs in the low compensation and high effort  later in the spell.

-XXXXXXWe shall see  this carrot-and-stick feature in these lectures XXXX.
+XXXXXX We shall encounter a related  carrot-and-stick feature in these lectures XXXX.

-The planner offers declining benefits and asks for increased search effort as the duration of an unemployment spell rises in order to provide an unemployed worker with proper incentives, not to punish an unlucky worker who has been unemployed for a long time.
+The planner offers declining benefits and induces increased search effort as the duration of an unemployment spell rises in order to provide an unemployed worker with proper incentives, not to punish an unlucky worker who has been unemployed for a long time.

-The planner believes that a worker who has been unemployed a long time is unlucky, not that he has done anything wrong (i.e., not lived up to the contract).
+The planner believes that a worker who has been unemployed a long time is unlucky, not that he has done anything wrong (i.e., has not lived up to the contract).

 Indeed, the
 contract is designed to induce the unemployed workers to search in